orangejuice/blog/data/activity/book-窗边的小豆豆-2003/record.en.md

 ---
-title: Beans in the Window
+title: "Totto-chan: The Little Girl at the Window"
-slug: beans-in-the-window
 category: book
 status: todo
 rating: 0